whotwagner/update-resolv.conf/README.md

 # Installation

-Just copy update-resolv.conf into the directory /etc/openvpn
+Just copy update-resolv.conf into the directory /etc/openvpn and modify the permissions.

 # Configuration